toddledev/documentation/.github/PULL_REQUEST_TEMPLATE.md

 ## \_meta.json changes (if applicable)

-If you've made changes to any \_meta.json files, please provide a brief description of the changes here:
+If you've made changes to any \_meta.json file, please provide a brief description of the changes here:

 ```json
 // Example of _meta.json changes